 Lemon Blueberry Bundt

 Here is an utterly delicious Lemon Blueberry Bundt that is easy to make yet a show stopper of a dessert!
 This is not only gorgeous to serve in the spring but all summer long.
-I love making a bundt cake.
+I love making a bundt cake and lemon and blueberry flavors together can’t be beat.
 If you have a good quality pan and prepare it well with melted butter and then flour you should have a cake that just pops right out of the pan!

 A super simple glaze and a few curls off a zester and your masterpiece is complete.
 This cake would be great at any time of the day or night.
 Having a quick slice for a snack works wonderfully too!
 I like to keep my bundts a bit denser and oh so moist with the use of a pudding mix and sour cream.
 The added lemon pudding just ups the flavor even more too!

 Besides this cake being moist and lovely it has a great pop of taste from the blueberries and lemon which is such a scrumptious combination of flavors!!
 Blueberries this year seem to be extra sweet.
 Amber sits down with a clam shell of blueberries and they are gone in minutes.
 So yummy and so good for you too!